k12345663/studio/PROJECT_REPORT.md

         *   Estimated time (editable number input).
         *   Panelist score (1-10 slider and number input).
         *   Panelist notes.
-    *   `RubricEditor.tsx` displays rubric criteria for editing.
+    *   `RubricEditor.tsx` displays rubric criteria for editing (weights sum to 1.0).

 4.  **Kit Customization & Refinement**:
     *   User modifies the kit.
 Changes update local `interviewKit` state.
     *   User clicks "Update & Regenerate Kit with Edits."
     *   `handleCustomizeKit` in `page.tsx` calls `customizeInterviewKit` flow with current client kit data (including JD, resume with projects, context).
     *   AI refines the kit, again based on *deep contextual analysis of all inputs (especially the resume including projects) and edits*.
-    *   Response is mapped back, preserving user scores/notes and applying defaults for new AI fields if necessary.
+    *   Response is mapped back, preserving user scores/notes and applying defaults for new AI fields if necessary (ensuring rubric weights sum to 1.0).
     *   `interviewKit` state is updated.

 ## 6. Running the Application